askPauline's Homeschool Info

 If you are taking your child out of school mid-school-year to home educate, you can do so at any time during the year, provided that you file the affidavit before withdrawing the child from school.
 It's generally accepted that you can count the days/hours your child has already attended school towards your 180 days (or 900/990 hours) of home education.
 You can begin home educating the day you file.

 If you filed last year, you need to file for the coming year on (or before) August 1.
-Many home educators submit their affidavit when they submit the previous year’s portfolio, so that they only need to deal with the district paperwork once a year.
+Many home educators submit their affidavit when they submit the evaluator's certification from the previous year, so that they only need to deal with the district paperwork once a year.
 Regardless of when you file, your "accounting year" runs from July 1 to June 30, so you can still count July “school days” even if you don’t submit your affidavit until August 1.
 (While the official deadline is August 1, there are usually no serious consequences if you submit it later, so long as it is before school starts.)

 Thoughts for families who are considering filing late or "going legal": Every year, there are families who legally should have filed before school begins, but for one reason or another did not.
 Minor lateness - filing a few weeks into September - is usually not an issue.
 However, some families, for various reasons, find that they are several months late.
 Families in this position have a choice to make - they can file late, or they can continue to educate their kids without filing, often called "homeschooling underground".
 Homeschooling underground, though not uncommon, is not legal, and thus carries a risk of truancy charges.
 On the other hand, filing late calls attention to the family and gives the school district the "heads up" that the family has already been homeschooling underground and therefore has been truant (at least for the beginning of the year, if not for longer).
 What to do?
 Each family in this situation must weigh the pros and cons for themselves.

 Similar issues apply when a family who has in previous years chosen to be underground decides to "go legal" and file.
-Generally speaking, it's probably best to do this at the normal time (sometime between July 1 and the start of school in your district).
+Generally speaking, it's probably best to do this at the normal time (sometime between July 1 and the start of school in your district), as it is less likely to raise red flags.
 If you miss this opportunity, you will have to weigh the pros and cons of filing late.

 I cannot promise you what will happen if you file late or "go legal" after being underground.
 Obviously, it only takes one person at the district to push the issue in a negative way, and it only takes one person to say "thanks for the forms" and file them away as usual without incident.
 Any one case can go either way, depending on the particular people who handle it.
 That said, I've spoken to a number of people who have filed late and/or gone legal after homeschooling underground, and in the cases I'm aware of, they've generally gotten a stern talking-to and nothing more.
 Nonetheless, it's important to be aware that the school district would be within their rights to pursue truancy charges for the time before filing.
 In each case I'm aware of, the parents were intelligent, well-spoken, calm and rational people who had been underground but were "doing school" in a defensible way.
 Pleasantness, an air of competence, and an obvious intention to "do the right thing" seem to go a long way.
 In addition, the situations I'm aware of were cases where the family filed before their truancy was brought to the attention of the district.
 Cases where the family's truancy is discovered during an investigation of other concerns (child welfare, etc.), obviously may not go as smoothly.

 In theory, you file your affidavit with the superintendent of your school district.
 In reality, every school district has a different procedure.
-(For example, the Philadelphia SD has you send them to a regional office.)
+(For example, the Philadelphia SD has had several different procedures over the years; at one point they accepted them at a regional office.)
 If you are concerned about your affidavit getting to the right person once you've mailed it, or having to go from office to office if you go in person, you can call your district’s main administrative office, and ask them where they’d like you to submit it.
 The PDE has a list of the 501 PA school districts, with their web sites, here.

 By mail or in person?